andrewdisley/realchange-cms/hugo/content/_index.md

   hero: Provide Real Help in **Doncaster**
 whatis:
   body: >-
-    **Real Help Doncaster is a campaign to raise awareness around begging, rough sleeping and homelessness as well as distributing the donated funds to support people on their road to making healthier and safer life choices.**
+    **Real Help Doncaster is a campaign to raise awareness and funds to support individuals who are homeless or at risk of homelessness.**

     If everyone who lives, works or visits Doncaster donates, together we can make a Real Help in supporting people into healthier and safer lifestyles.

     - - -
   button:
-    text: 'Change the way you GIVE here'
+    text: 'Change the way you GIVE here '
     url: 'https://www.justgiving.com/campaign/realhelpdoncaster'
   heading: What is Real Help Doncaster?
-  image: assets/uploads/home-intro-whatis.jpg
+  image: ''
 who:
   body: >-
     **People who are homeless or at risk of homelessness often face practical barriers which need to be overcome for them to become active, independent members of their community.
-The Real Help fund supports people by paying for items that will help support sustainable changes for a healthier and safer lifestyle.**
+The Real Help fund supports people by paying for items that will help support sustainable changes for a healthier and safer lifestyle.  **

     Real Help applications can be submitted to help set up a home(including